MartianColonist/Excalibur/README.rst

 **A Python Package for Calculating Molecular and Atomic Cross Sections for Exoplanet Atmospheres**

-Excalibur is a python package that allows users to effortlessly produce molecular and atomic cross sections to aid in their own research (especially for the creation of accurate atmospheric retrieval models).
-Excalibur is able to download line lists, compute cross sections while varying several atmospheric parameters, and plot the results.
+Excalibur is a user-friendly python package to effortlessly produce molecular and atomic cross sections for exoplanet atmosphere and brown dwarf models.
+Excalibur can automate the process of downloading line lists, and supports line list computations in ExoMol, HITRAN, HITEMP, and VALD formats.

 Documentation
 -------------